 The top of the Strategic Investment Pyramid represents the coming together of all the critical layers of information into an integrated investment strategy.
 Such a strategy might involve multiple scenarios or plans, such as plans for ongoing maintenance and operations, capital renewal, new construction, or reallocation and reutilization of existing space.
-Of course, Facilities portfolio managers and institutional decision makers require a comprehensive asset investment strategy-a set of integrated decisions that take into account the need and priority for construction and renovation, the total costs of ownership, and the impacts of alternative investment choices on the institution's basic mission and objectives.

-these plans must be reviewed periodically and aligned with the strategic or business plan for the entire institution.
+Of course, these plans must be reviewed periodically and aligned with the strategic or business plan for the entire institution.
 Nevertheless, the strategy should always focus on the expected return on the investment in facilities and should be stated in terms of measurable business or institutional outcomes.
 It is the expected achievement of those outcomes that will enhance the attraction of resources and support for both programs and facilities.